-Pathology offers a much easier path to residency/consultancy!
+Pathology offers a much easier path by comparison!

 Is becoming a pathologist worth it?

-Now we know the pros and cons of studying pathology and becoming a pathologist, how does it stack up in terms of career choices for doctors?
+Now we know the pros and cons of studying pathology and becoming a pathologist, how does it stack up in terms of career choice?

-Some of the major pros (as we’ve already mentioned) include it being less competitive with opportunity for a healthy work-life balance.
-But they come at the cost of on-going studies, a lot of responsibility and a potential disconnect from clinical care.
+Some of the major pros (as we’ve already mentioned) include it being less competitive with the opportunity for a healthy work-life balance.
+But these come at the cost of on-going studies, responsibility, and a possible disconnect from clinical care.

-It’s up to you to weigh up how important these factors are to you personally.
+So, it’s up to you to weigh up how important these factors are to you.

 Pathology might sound like an absolute dream to many introverts!